dereuromark/cakephp-tinyauth/docs/README.md

-roleColumn|string|Name of column in user table holding role id (only used for single-role per user/BT) rolesTable|string|Name of Configure key holding all available roles OR class name of roles database table multiRole|boolean|True will enable multi-role/HABTM authorization (requires a valid join table) adminRole|int|Id of the role you will use as admins.
-Users with this role are granted access to all actions using `adminPrefix` but only when `allowAdmin` is enabled superAdminRole|int|Id of the super admin role.
-Users with this role will have access to ALL resources. adminPrefix|string|Name of the prefix used for admin pages.
-Defaults to admin. allowAdmin|boolean|True will give users with a role id matching `adminRole` access to all resources using the `adminPrefix` allowUser|boolean|True will give authenticated users access to all resources except those using the `adminPrefix` autoClearCache|Boolean|True will generate a new acl cache file every time.
+roleColumn|string|Name of column in user table holding role id (only used for single-role per user/BT) rolesTable|string|Name of Configure key holding all available roles OR class name of roles database table multiRole|boolean|True will enable multi-role/HABTM authorization (requires a valid join table) superAdminRole|int|Id of the super admin role.
+Users with this role will have access to ALL resources. authorizeByPrefix|boolean|If prefixed routes should be auto-handled by their matching role name. prefixes|array|A list of authorizeByPrefix handled prefixes. allowUser|boolean|True will give authenticated users access to all resources except those using the `adminPrefix` adminPrefix|string|Name of the prefix used for admin pages.
+Defaults to admin. autoClearCache|Boolean|True will generate a new acl cache file every time.